CarlosHPlata/Neo4Ts/README.md

 ### Making queries

-You can build a Cypher Query Action by importing ```neo4ts``` and use one of the cypher query building.
+You can build a Cypher database Action by importing ```neo4ts``` and use one of the cypher cypher building action to perform and execute cypher queries to the database.

-A Cypher Query Action is a virtual container for a [GraphAbstraction](#graphabstraction-object) that later can be translated into a valid cypher query with special capabilities or executed to a database
+A [Cypher Database Action](#database-actions) is a virtual container for a [GraphAbstraction](#graphabstraction-object) which later can be translated into a valid cypher query with special capabilities or executed to a database.

 ```js
 import { Neo4TS } from 'neo4ts';